What started out as a song to get party guests to leave is now a Christmas favorite that has come under some scrutiny in recent years.

 While the song fits oddly into the film, I enjoy watching the four actors perform the song in the film because their body language is amusing.
 Esther is more annoyed and isn’t going to let Ricardo get his way.
 I was also a little surprised when I rewatched this at how graceful Esther moved in a choreographed way, as she admits in her autobiography that singing and dancing weren’t her forte.
 This is also a rare moment of Esther Williams performing as a singer.
 Betty and Red are also amusing because of their comedic roles.

 The song went on to win the Academy Award for Best Music, Original Song in 1950, beating out songs written by Sammy Cahn and Jule Styne, Alfred Newman, and Eliot Young.
 It reached the top of the charts in 1949 when it was performed by Johnny Mercer and Margaret Whitting, Ella Fitzgerald and Louis Jordan, and Dinah Shore and Buddy Clark.

-The song now has sparked date rape discussions in recent years because of the male’s persistence and the woman questioning what is in her drink.
+In recent years, the song has faced scrutiny; sparking date rape discussions because of the male’s persistence and the woman questioning what is in her drink.

 At the time it was written, “Baby, It’s Cold Outside” was originally thought to be a rather progressive woman’s song, according to a 2014 Washington Post article.

 In the era of the late-1940s and early-1950s, when this song gained popularity, it wasn’t proper for an unmarried woman to stay the night with a man.
 If she did so, it would most likely cause a scandal.
 The songwriter’s intent was to show that the female wants to stay, but she is also concerned about her reputation, gossip and scandal.
 She lists worries about her sister, brother and aunt as some of those concerns.